dentedpixel/GradientMaker/README.md

   </tr>
 </table>

-Preview the control by [downloading the Dented Nails app](https://apps.apple.com/us/app/dented-nails/id1529866818) on the Apple App Store!
+Preview the control by [downloading the Dented Nails app](https://apps.apple.com/us/app/dented-nails/id1529866818)!

 Dented Nails is a augmented reality app that allows you to create custom nail art and preview how it would look on your own hand!